Dr Kalli Nikolopoulou

 Please contact me if you would like to arrange a brief telephone consultation, or would like to meet in person to discuss what brings you in therapy at this time.

 |Face to face counselling:||Yes|

-Currently I have spaces available for sessions on Tuesday morning and afternoon, and Monday and Friday evening
+Currently I have spaces available for sessions on Tuesday afternoon and evening, and on Friday evening